 This specialty center of excellence at HSS provides integrated care for those faced with a possible amputation or after having already undergone amputation surgery.
-Our mission is to provide optimal care and achieve the highest level of function and mobility for our patients - whether that is to help prevent a limb from being amputated or to offer the best options for a prosthetic, including, for some patients, osseointegration limb replacement.
+Our mission is to provide optimal care and achieve the highest level of function and mobility for our patients - whether that is to help prevent a limb from being amputated or to offer the best options for a prosthetic.
+HSS offers one of the most advanced limb replacement methods at the Osseointegration Limb Replacement Center.

 Patient-centered clinical research helps us further advance the care of the individual with a severely compromised limb.
 We strive to continuously improve and innovate with every patient that we help.